-2. If the permittee obtains evidence that the injected carbon dioxide or associated pressure front may cause endangerment to a USDW or public health, the permittee must: - (a) Cease injection in accordance with Sections K(8) and K(9)(a) or (b), and Attachments A or F of this permit; - (b) Take all steps reasonably necessary to identify and characterize any release; - (c) Notify the Director within 24 hours; and - (d) Implement the Emergency and Remedial Response Plan (Attachment F of this permit) approved by the Director.
-3. At least every five years, or more frequently when monitoring and operational conditions warrant, the permittee shall review and update the Emergency and Remedial Response Plan as required at 40 CFR 146.94(d) or demonstrate to the Director that no update is needed.
-The amended Emergency and Remedial Response Plan or demonstration shall be submitted to the Director in an electronic format within one year of an AoR reevaluation, following any significant changes to the facility such as addition of injection wells, or when required by the Director.
-4. Following each update of the Emergency and Remedial Response Plan or a demonstration that no update is needed, the permittee shall submit the resultant information in an electronic format to the Director for review and confirmation of the results.
+- (d) Implement the Emergency and Remedial Response Plan (Attachment F of this permit) approved by the Director. - 3.
+At the frequency specified in the Area of Review and Corrective Action Plan, or more frequently when monitoring and operational conditions warrant, the permittee shall review and update the Emergency and Remedial Response Plan as required at 40 CFR 146.94(d) or demonstrate to the Director that no update is needed.
+The permittee shall also incorporate monitoring and operational data and in response to AoR reevaluations required under Section G(3) of this permit or demonstrate to the Director that no update is needed.
+The amended Emergency and Remedial Response Plan or demonstration shall be submitted to the Director in an electronic format within one year of an AoR reevaluation; following any significant changes to the facility such as addition of injection wells; or when required by the Director. - 4.
+Following each update of the Emergency and Remedial Response Plan or a demonstration that no update is needed, the permittee shall submit the resultant information in an electronic format to the Director for review and confirmation of the results.
 Once approved by the Director, the revised Emergency and Remedial Response Plan will become an enforceable condition of this permit.

-S. COMMENCING INJECTION
+Q. COMMENCING INJECTION